Being John Malkovich: Soundtrack

+Release

-Theatrical release
+Theatrical release and box office

-Being John Malkovich was given limited release in the United States theatres on October 22, 1999 and opened across 25 screens.
+Being John Malkovich was given limited release in the United States theatres on October 22, 1999, and opened across 25 screens.
 On its opening weekend, the film grossed US$637,731 across 25 screens with a per-screen average of $25,495.
 It expanded to another 150 screens the following week, bringing in $1.9 million with a per-screen average of $10,857.
 In its third week, the film's release widened to 467 locations and grossed $2.4 million, averaging a lower $5,041 per screen with a cumulative gross of $6.1 million.
 It moved into a wide release the next week, expanding to 591 screens, and grossed $1.9 million with a 20% drop in ticket sales.
 Its fifth week brought in $2.2 million with a 17% increase in ticket sales, which dropped a further 33% the following week despite further expansion to 624 screens.
 It finished its theatrical run after 26 weeks with a total gross of $22,863,596.

+PolyGram Filmed Entertainment was originally supposed to release this film outside the United States.
+However, as a result of Seagram acquiring PolyGram's assets, its film division was folded into a new entity named Universal Pictures International, with all projects in different stages of development now transferred to that company.
 The film opened in the United Kingdom in March 2000, earning £296,282 in its debut week and closing after fifteen weeks with a total gross of £1,098,927.
 In France, the film opened in December 1999 with a gross of US$546,000 from 94 venues and went on to further success due to positive reviews and word of mouth.
 It grossed $205,100 from 109 screens on its opening weekend in Italy and ticket sales dropped by 37% the following week with a cumulative gross of $480,000 from 82 screens.
 Its German release brought in a total of $243,071.
 Being John Malkovich had a total foreign gross of $9,523,455, combined with its domestic gross to give an international total of over $32 million.